mchen14/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should not take up more than 10MB space.
+6. Should not crash upon invalid commands.
+7. Should be secure against attacks designed to sabotage the application.

 ## Appendix D : Glossary